Didictateur/Mappor/README.md

 - S : Suth one-step case
 - W : Western one-step
 - E : Eastern one-step
+- X : Bridge

+## Particular case of bridge
+The bridgies have a special utilities.
+It allows you to create a supperposition of different levels : the player can go rather under the bridge or above it.
+But it doesnt' allows him to change floor.
+Considering the highest florr value, the player will be showed or hidden.

+There is for now two possibilities to discuss :
+- only one value is allowed, wich is easier, but breaks when two bridgies are crossing
+- different value can be use to allow crossing bridges, which is on the other side more complecated to use

 # How to run